What We’ll Cover

 - Long-form content converted into short-form videos

-You can figure out some specific topics to cover by looking at competitors or brainstorming ideas with your team.
+If you need some help coming up with a specific topic, brainstorm ideas with your team or check out what your competitors are doing.
 You can also ask your own audience what kind of video content they’d like to see from you.

 Step 2: Prepare Your Shoot

-Next, you can begin preparing the shoot.
-For a YouTube Short, you may not need as much preparation as you would with a more formal video, but ensure everything is ready to go to create a strong and appealing video.
+Once you’ve selected your topic, it’s time to prepare for your shoot.
+YouTube Shorts don’t need as much preparation as you would with a more formal video, but you’ll still want to ensure everything is ready to go to create a strong and appealing video.